It’s a heartwarming Christmas story that has all the traditional yuletide elements:

 Our story beings at this house at 1109 East Broadway Street.

 In 1933 the house belonged to Willis Napoleon Shaw.

 In 1917 Shaw had been an engineer for the San Antonio, Fredericksburg & Northern railroad.
-On his draft registration card he said he was “disabled in left ankle,” possibly by a railroad accident.
 In 1928 he lost a leg in an accident while working as a fireman for the Trinity & Brazos Valley railroad.

 In 1933 Shaw worked at the East Vickery Boulevard Mission and later for the Civil Works Administration (CWA), a short-lived jobs-creation program established by the New Deal.

 Living with Shaw by October 1933 were Reverend and Mrs. C. C. Reneau.
 The Reneaus kept house for Shaw.
 Reneau had operated the East Vickery Boulevard Mission and had employed Shaw there.
 Reneau, like Shaw, now worked for the CWA.
 Shaw, forty-two, was divorced and had two children.
 Reverend Reneau was thirty-four.
 Mrs. Reneau was twenty-eight.
 The Reneaus had three children ages four to eight.

 During the two months the Reneaus had lived in Shaw’s house, Reverend Reneau had become jealous of Shaw’s attentions to his wife.
 Reneau often caught Shaw helping his wife cook meals and wash laundry.
 Sometimes Shaw and Mrs. Reneau went to the movies together.
 Reverend Reneau did not approve of movies.

 Reneau thought Shaw showed his wife too much attention and accused his wife of accepting that attention.
-Shaw thought Reneau mistreated his wife.
+Shaw, for his part, thought Reneau mistreated his wife.

 The two men quarreled over the accusations.
 Shaw threatened Reneau.

 Mrs. Reneau pleaded with her husband to go stay with relatives in east Texas for his own safety.
 Shaw, she knew, carried a gun.

-She told her husband that she and their children would join him in east Texas later.
+She told her husband that she and their children would join him last in east Texas.

 But Reneau refused to go to east Texas.